 Easy walking mainly on level field-edge paths and tracks but some road sections.
-Leaving Erwood Bridge the route passes Erwood Station Gallery.
+Leaving Erwood Bridge the route passes the former Erwood Station.
 The first couple of miles are along a road before crossing the Wye via the suspension bridge at Llanstephan.

 After the bridge there is a very short stretch on the verge of the busy A470.
 Back on the river bank there follows a particularly beautiful section of the Wye, passing Llangoed Hall, which was previously owned by Laura Ashley.
 There are lovely views of the Black Mountains on this section down to Boughrood.
 Crossing the river again level field paths lead in to Glasbury.